LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

   });

+Kernels which are not provided a name are ommited from Caliper profiling.

 .. note:: The RAJA Name feature lives under the RAJA namespace.

-.. note:: The RAJA Name may be placed anywhere in the RAJA reducer parameter list
+.. note:: The RAJA Name may be placed anywhere in the RAJA reducer parameter list.

 .. note:: When RAJA is not configured with Caliper, NVTX and ROCTX profiling can
           still be configured with RAJA using the following CMAKE variables respectively::

             -DRAJA_ENABLE_NV_TOOLS_EXT=ON
             -DRAJA_ENABLE_ROCTX=ON

-         When Caliper is configured with RAJA all performance profiling is performed by Caliper.
+.. note:: When Caliper is configured with RAJA all performance profiling is performed by Caliper.

 =============================================
 Basic integration with vendor profiling tools
 =============================================

 Once RAJA is configured with Caliper and kernels are provided with kernel names, the Caliper library provides various services to understand code performence.
 For example the following command::